-The DSL and Safeguar information all staff ar ding Governor will take responsibility for updating this policy and d the Governing Body of key changes.
-Annandia A. tions and Indicators of Abress Signs and Indicators of Abuse: A more comprehensiv some indication of wh list will be considered within staff training however this will give staff to look out for.
-Although these signs recognise that someth o not necessarily indicate that a child has been abused, they may help staing is wrong. aff
+The DSL and Safeguarding Governor will take responsibility for updating this policy and informing, all staff and the Governing Body of key changes.

+Appendix A: Signs and Indicators of Abuse

+A more comprehensive list will be considered within staff training however this will give staff some indication of what to look out for.

+Although these signs do not necessarily indicate that a child has been abused, they may help staff recognise that something is wrong.